TBD54566975/developer.tbd.website/site/blog/2023-08-18-why-would-companies-embrace-web5.md

 You think the DMCA's tough?
 This rule, which has been in place in Europe since 2018 and [gaining momentum in the US under similar legislation](https://iapp.org/resources/article/us-state-privacy-legislation-tracker/), can cut right through a company's bottom line.
 GDPR fines can reach up to 4% of a company's annual global turnover or €20 million, whichever is higher.
 Meta felt this sting to the tune of €1.2 billion, and Amazon took a hit of €746 million.

 And it's not just the big players who should be wary.
 If you're dealing with European citizens' data, GDPR cares, and it doesn't matter where in the world you're located.
-Miss a step, mishandle information, or suffer a data breach, and you'll find yourself dealing with regulators who lead with a heavy hand.
+Miss a step, mishandle information, or suffer a data breach, and companies are likely to find themselves dealing with regulators who lead with a heavy hand.

 Data breaches used to be like shadows, lurking and ominous.
 Now, under GDPR, they're like flashing neon signs.
 A company has to report specific breaches within 72 hours.
 Miss that window, and you're in for even more fines and a potential public relations nightmare.